 Cyber Security Tip 4: Enable System Access Only As Required

 You should regularly evaluate system access and ensure staff only have access to the data or networks required for their job.
-Wherever there is staff turnover, ensure an ex-employee’s access is removed (and be sure to require two-factor authentication for said access in the first place when accounts are set up).
+Whenever there is staff turnover, remove the ex-employee’s access.
 Mobile application management (MAM) will ensure that previous employees will not be able to access company data and accounts on their own device(s) after they have left the business.
 Take a look at Intune for a great MAM and mobile device management (MDM) tool.
+Or read our guide on the best Intune features.

 A good rule to follow is to only allow staff the minimum amount of access they need, never the maximum.
 Also don’t allow for blanket access across teams or departments, unless every member needs this access to do their job.
 Make sure that you restrict administrative privileges, just giving these to the minimum amount of people you need to.
 User accounts with these privileges are attractive targets for cybercrime, as they hold a high level of system access.
 Minimising privileges makes it more difficult for an adversary to spread or hide its existence.

 Cyber Security Tip 5: Be Wary of External Devices

 Cyber Security Tip 6: Back It Up

 Back up all your networks and systems at regular intervals, whether it’s a cloud-based or physical server.
 This should be standard practice anyway, but ensure your incident response plan includes it, too, in case things go awry.
 You should always store the backup data separate from the main server.

 If there is a cyber attack, you might have to completely wipe a device or server.
-This is particularly seen in ransomware cases, which are on the rise.
+This is particularly the case in ransomware attacks, which are rising.
 If you store backups offline and in multiple locations, infected systems won’t be able to access it.
 If a breach occurred, regularly perform tests to ensure that an infected system cannot access your data.
-Also make sure you regularly test that backups are being done correctly and that your data restoration procedures are effective.
+Also make sure you regularly test that backups are effective and that your data restoration procedures are working.